joshharrison626/portfolio/media/easy-input-validation-with-html-and-react.md

-# Easy input validation with HTML and React
+# Easy input validation with HTML, CSS, and (a little bit of) React

 It's no surprise that HTML form validation can quickly become overly complicated to manage.
 During a recent code challenge that I was working through, I discovered a simple way to do `input` field validation using minimal JSX/React and documented `input` attributes and CSS.